-I, Chad V. Seely, Corporate Secretary of ERCOT, do hereby certify that, at its August 20, 2024 meeting, the Board passed a motion approving the above Resolution by \\\\\.

-IN WITNESS WHEREOF, I have hereunto set my hand this \\\\ day of August, 2024.
+I, Chad V. Seely, Corporate Secretary of ERCOT, do hereby certify that, at its June 23-24, 2025, meeting, the Board passed a motion approving the above Resolution by IN WITNESS WHEREOF, I have hereunto set my hand this day of2025.
+Brandon Gleason Assistant Corporate Secretary